Skip to main content

 What's Happening

-Citrix Workspace gives you secure, one-click access to Windows apps, SaaS apps, and virtual desktops from anywhere.
+Citrix Workspace gives you secure, centralized access to Windows apps, SaaS tools, and virtual desktops through one simple interface, perfect for remote or hybrid work setups.

 Step-by-Step Solution